afternoonlabs/BreezeKeyboard/README.md

 * QMK, Pro Micro, VIA Compatible
 * Bonus 6 Key or 9 Key Macro Pad Included (The **Gust** Macro Pad)

-## License

-Anyone can use this project for personal use.
-Distributed under the MIT License.
-See `LICENSE` for more information.

-Vendors interested in selling the Breeze, please contact us below.

-The use of "Afternoon Labs" is protected under copyright law.
-Unauthorized use without express permission from "Afternoon Labs", is prohibited.

 ## Getting Started

 These instructions will guide you on how to replicate this keyboard design on your local machine for development, testing, or personal use.